sdvdxl/influxdb.com/content/blog/2015/11/13/InfluxDB-0_9_5-rc1-released.md

 ### What's new in this release?

 This release has 32 features and 75 bug fixes.
 Many of the bug fixes are related to clustering, hinted hand-off, and other stability improvements.
-There were a number of bugs that would panic and crash the server that have been resolved.
+A number of bugs that would panic and crash the server have been resolved.

 On the feature side of things, we've added functionality to drop servers (both Raft and non-raft) which is necessary for any node that leaves the cluster and isn't coming back.
 Another big feature is the addition of a `SUBSCRIBE` query to have all data coming into InfluxDB sent to another service via UDP.
 You can read see the [details about subscribe here](https://github.com/influxdb/influxdb/pull/4375).